 What are the infrastructure and backend costs?

 Some apps make significant use of cloud services, or server hosting to facilitate logins, storage, notifications, and other functions.
 You may also need to pay for a license for a third-party API or SDK that enables a key functionality.
 The prices may even increase as you gain users and your backend demands to scale up.
 Even Apple charges an annual $99 fee for your developer account, on top of their 30% revenue share.
 It’s important to understand these costs before you start.

 Can you implement any social media integration?

 Social media is an easy way to growth hack your app, and several big social sites have developed APIs and SDKs which make it easy to tie your app to social media.
 Would your users find value in easily sharing the app to their social accounts?
-Can you log-in to a social account to speed the onboarding process and take advantage of existing social networks?
+Can you log-in to a social account to speed up the onboarding process and take advantage of existing social networks?
 Simple interactions like these can be very valuable.